kekse1/count.php/README.md

 |    -u | --unlog            | Deletes the whole error log file, if already exists.|

-The optional [host,..] needs to be defined directly after the parameter, with optional multiples, separated by ',' (without any space or so).. if not specified, the default is to take *any* host.
+The optional [host,..] needs to be defined directly after the parameter, with optional multiples, separated by ',' (without any space or so).. and can thus hold many hosts in one argument, or you just use multiple argv[] (space divided). .. if not specified, the default is to take *any* host.

 #### Default output
 Without parameter, a helping 'syntax' output will be written to STDOUT.
 If you define one of these,